DataVisHub/gojs-course/lessons/lesson-04-basic-group-templates.md

 We'll make it a `go.Group.Spot` to easily place some labels later.
 Inside the group, we'll add an automatic panel and set its `fill` to transparent and `stroke` to white.
 We set it to transparent so the group registers mouse events on its background.
-Had we left it with null/undefined the group would only be pickable on the border.
+If we had left it with null/undefined, the group would only be selectable on the border.
 Think of it as having a frame with nothing (null) or a sheet of glass (transparent) inside.

-Similarly to node and link templates we need to register it.
+Like with node and link templates, we need to register it.
 Go to `register-templates.ts` and add this code:

 ```typescript